AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 ---
 # Dataset statistics computation

 You can now compute column level statistics on Azure Data Lake Storage (ADLS) datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
 Previously, this functionality was restricted to data warehouse datasets.
-These commands extend the `analyze table` command.
-Full details on the `analyze table` command can be found in the [SQL reference documentation](../sql/syntax.md#analyze-table).
+These commands extend the `ANALYZE TABLE` command.
+Full details on the `ANALYZE TABLE` command can be found in the [SQL reference documentation](../sql/syntax.md#analyze-table).

-With the `SHOW STATISTICS <alias_name>` command, you can see the statistics that were computed with the `analyze table` command.
+With the `SHOW STATISTICS <alias_name>` command, you can see the statistics that were computed with the `ANALYZE TABLE` command.
 Through the combination of these commands you can now compute column statistics on the entire dataset, on a subset of a dataset, on all columns, or a subset of columns.

 This guide helps you to structure your queries so that they can compute the column statistics of an ADLS dataset.
 Using these commands, you can see the statistics generated in your session through a PSQL client using an SQL query.

 ## Compute statistics {#compute-statistics}

-Additional constructs have been added to the `analyze table` command.
+Additional constructs have been added to the `ANALYZE TABLE` command.
 To compute statistics for the entire dataset and for all columns you must use the `ANALYZE TABLE <tableName> COMPUTE STATISTICS` format.

 >[!IMPORTANT]
 >